Where to Find Coupons!

 If you’re wondering where to find coupons, I’ve listed a bunch of places below where you can get coupons in Canada.

-On your next shopping trip, walk down each aisle and scan the shelves closely.
+On your next shopping trip, walk down each aisle and scan the shelves closely for tear pad coupons.
 It’s likely that you will find at least 1 shelf with a tear pad full of coupons.
 Take what you need, but always leave some behind for other shoppers.

 I suggest taking 1 or 2 of a coupon, even if you don’t use the product(s).
 You can use those for coupon trading and coupon trains (explained below).
 Don’t ever take an entire pad full of coupons – that’s just poor coupon etiquette.